alex-kalanis/remote-request/README.md

 Not PSR-7
 ---------

-This library is not compilant with PSR-7 and it has a few reasons.
+This library is not compliant with PSR-7 and it has a few reasons.
 At first the PSR-7 has been made with HTTP in mind.
-Then it got streams and totally discarded the completition of usually sent body.
+Then it got streams and totally discarded the filling of the usually sent body.
 Some things are specific for HTTP and in other protocols are unwelcomed.
 I now write about schema:host:port and form inputs.